-Buenos Aires adventures would not be complete without dipping your toe into its beating cultural heart – the Tango.
-La Ventana is an excellent option to see one of the most traditional Tango shows that the city offers, located in a restored historic conventillo in the San Telmo neighborhood: the birthplace of tango.
+Buenos Aires’ adventures would not be complete without dipping your toe into its beating cultural heart – the Tango.
+La Ventana is an excellent option to see one of the most traditional Tango shows that the city offers, located in a restored historic conventillo in the San Telmo neighbourhood: the birthplace of tango.

 The experience will be ending late around midnight.

-You will be met at your hotel by your private driver and taken to the airport for your internal flight to El Calafate.
+You will be met at your hotel by your private driver and transported to the airport for your internal flight to El Calafate.

-The town of El Calafate is the starting point for a visit to Los Glaciares national park.
+The town of El Calafate is the starting point for a visit to Los Glaciares National Park.
 Of all the impressive landscapes of this country, this is the one you will remember most.
-Huge blue icebergs floating on the milky turquoise waters, cracking sounds of huge ice pieces falling in the lake and the Immense Perito Moreno Glacier (UNESCO World Heritage Site) will leave you breathless.

 Glaciarium & Ice Bar visit

-At your first day in El Calafate you will be visiting with your guide the Glaciarium interpretation centre (one of the few in the world) created to divulge and explain about the Patagonian Ice and its glaciers.
+On your first day in El Calafate, you will be visiting with your guide the Glaciarium interpretation centre (one of the few in the world), created to divulge and explain about the Patagonian Ice and its glaciers.

 Full day Perito Moreno glacier

-In the morning of Day 6 you will have an early start in preparation for a fabulous full day excursion to the iconic Perito Moreno Glacier.
-You will be picked up from your hotel in a modern bus with an expert guide and head out of the town towards ‘Parque Nacional Los Glaciares’ where the iconic Perito Moreno is found.
-It is an 80 km journey but you will have plenty of stops along the way to take pictures; your guide will explain how this Park came to be a UNESCO World Heritage Site and give you an overview of its natural treasures.
+On the morning of Day 6, you will have an early start in preparation for a fabulous full-day excursion to the iconic Perito Moreno Glacier.
+You will be picked up from your hotel in a modern bus with an expert guide and head out of the town towards ‘Parque Nacional Los Glaciares’ where the incredible Perito Moreno is found.
+It is an 80 km journey but you will have plenty of stops along the way to take pictures.
+During this time, your guide will explain how this park came to be a UNESCO World Heritage Site and give you an overview of its natural treasures.

-Your first sight of the Glacier is a truly spine-tingling moment – after entering the Andean Patagonian forest area, you will stop at ‘Curva de los Suspiros’ (Sighs Curve), to enjoy the first panoramic view.
-On reaching the heart of the Park you will be guided through the many platforms and balconies offering fantastic views of the multi-hued Glacier, if you are lucky you will see huge shelves of ice ‘calving’ into the milky water accompanied by some other-worldly sounds of creaking and breaking ice.
+Your first sight of the Glacier is a truly spine-tingling moment – after entering the Andean Patagonian forest area, you will stop at ‘Curva de Los Suspiros’ (Sighs Curve), to enjoy the first panoramic view.
+On reaching the heart of the Park you will be guided through the many platforms and balconies offering fantastic views of the multi-hued Glacier, and if you are lucky you might catch sight of huge shelves of ice ‘calving’ into the milky water accompanied by the other-worldly sounds of creaking and breaking ice.
 This tour ensures plenty of time to head off for some quiet contemplation with this astounding feat of nature.

 Safari Náutico navigation

-This is a 1-hour shared navigation that complements the visit of Perito Moreno glacier.
+This is a 1-hour shared navigation that complements the visit to the Perito Moreno glacier.
 You set off from ‘Bajo la Sombra’ Bay, which is seven kilometres away from the Perito Moreno glacier.
 Cruise across the Brazo Rico (one arm of the Argentine Lake) and pass icebergs that used to be part of the Perito Moreno glacier.
-The boat stops some meters from the glacier’s wall, giving you a unique view, while the glacier’s chunks drop off as it melts and moves relentlessly forward.
+The boat stops some metres from the glacier’s wall, offering you a unique view, while mighty chunks of ice drop off as the glacier melts and moves relentlessly forward.

 Full day Estancia Cristina “Discovery”

-At day 7 you will enjoy this full day tour shared with a big group for transfers from the hotel until reaching the estancia where you will be part of a small group activity.
-It includes land transfers, navigation to approach Upsala Glacier, history about the estancia where you will have free time for lunch (not included – we recommend taking your own box lunch) and a 4×4 all-terrain vehicle trip to a beautiful Upsala Glacier viewpoint with a small trekking.
+On day 7 you will enjoy this full-day tour, shared with a big group for transfers from the hotel until reaching the estancia where you will split into small groups for the activity.
+It includes land transfers, navigation to approach Upsala Glacier, history about the estancia where you will have free time for lunch (not included – we recommend taking your own box lunch) and a 4×4 all-terrain vehicle trip to a beautiful Upsala Glacier viewpoint with a small trek.

-This tour includes entrance fee to National Park and is a 10-hours experience starting early in the morning and finishing late in the afternoon.
+This tour includes an entrance fee to National Park and is a 10-hours experience, starting early in the morning and finishing late in the afternoon.